serverless-operations/serverless-step-functions/README.md

       definition:
 ```

 It is also possible to use the [CloudFormation intrinsic functions](https://docs.aws.amazon.com/en_en/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) to reference resources from elsewhere.
-This allows for another IAM Role to be created and
+This allows for an IAM Role to be created and applied to the step function all within the serverless file.

-Example:
+The below example shows the policy needed if your step function needs the ability to send a message to an sqs queue.
+To apply the role either the RoleName can be used as a reference in the state machine, or the role ARN can be used like in the example above.
+It is important to note that if lambda roles are stored in a folder, this must be specified on the `Path` property on the new role.

 ```yml
 stepFunctions: